Haag–Łopuszański–Sohnius theorem: Theorem

 with both the supercharges and the superconformal generators being charged under a $\text{U}(\mathcal N)$ R-symmetry.
-This algebra is an example of a superconformal algebra, in this case denoted by $\mathfrak{su}(2,2|\mathcal N)$.
-Unlike for non-conformal supersymmetric algebras, the R-symmetry is always present in superconformal algebras.
+This algebra is an example of a superconformal algebra, which in this four dimensional case is denoted by $\mathfrak{su}(2,2|\mathcal N)$.
+Unlike for non-conformal supersymmetric algebras, R-symmetry is always present in superconformal algebras.

 Limitations

-The Haag–Łopuszański–Sohnius theorem was originally derived in four dimensions, however the result that supersymmetry is the only nontrivial extension to the spacetime symmetries holds in all dimensions greater than two.
+The Haag–Łopuszański–Sohnius theorem was originally derived in four dimensions, however the result that supersymmetry is the only nontrivial extension to spacetime symmetries holds in all dimensions greater than two.
 The form of the supersymmetry algebra however changes.
 Depending on the dimension, the supercharges can be Weyl, Majorana, Weyl–Majorana, or symplectic Weyl–Majorana spinors.
-Furthermore, the R-symmetry groups also differ according to the dimensionality and the number of supercharges.
+Furthermore, R-symmetry groups differ according to the dimensionality and the number of supercharges.
+This superalgebra also only applies in Minkowski spacetime, being modified in other spacetimes.
+For example, there exists an extension to anti-de Sitter space for one or more supercharges, while an extension to de Sitter space only works if multiple supercharges are present.

 In two or fewer dimensions the theorem breaks down.
 The reason for this is that analyticity of the scattering amplitudes can no longer hold since for example in two dimensions the only scattering is forward and backward scattering.
 The theorem also does not apply to discrete symmetries or to spontaneously broken symmetries since these are not symmetries at the level of the S-matrix.